 Special Coin Dies

-The modern minting process requires that Proof coin dies the processed separately.
+The modern minting process requires that proof coin dies are created separately.
 Only coin dies with the best possible detail are selected.
 A mechanical process that uses horse hairbrushes polished the dies to a mirrorlike surface.
 Mint technicians then load the coin dies into a machine that uses a computer and a laser to impart the frosted finish on the surface of the coin die.

 Why Don't All U.S. Proof Coins Exhibit Cameo Contrast?

 Before 1971, the United States Mint used a different process than what is used today.
-A coin die that is going to be used to produce Proof coins was "pickled" in an acidic solution.
+A coin die that is going to be used to produce proof coins was "pickled" in an acidic solution.
 This process etched the entire surface of the die with a frosted effect.
-The die maker would then take the coin die to a polishing machine which only polished the highest surface of the die which would produce the mirrored like field on the coin.
+The die maker would then take the coin die to a polishing machine, which only polished the highest surface of the die.
+This would produce the mirrored-like field on the coin.

-The frosted finish on the coin was very delicate, and only the first few hundred Proof coins produced with these dies exhibited the frosted cameo contrast effect.
-As mint workers produced additional coins from the same set of dies, the intense pressure of the coin striking process wore away the delicate frosted effect of the die.
+The frosted finish on the coin was very delicate, and only the first few hundred proof coins produced with these dies exhibited the frosted cameo contrast effect.
+As mint workers made additional coins from the same set of dies, the intense pressure of the coin striking process wore away the delicate frosted effect of the die.
 This friction resulted in coins that were mirror-like across the field and the devices.
-These are known as "Brilliant Proofs."
+These coins are known as "brilliant proofs."

 Production of Modern Proof Coins

-The United States Mint now employs a special process that allows the mint technician to 's frost specific areas of the coin selectively.
-The coin die that will be used to produce Proof coins is first polished to a brilliant mirrored surface.
+The United States Mint now employs a special process that allows the mint technician to frost specific areas of the coin selectively.
+The coin die that will be used to produce proof coins is first polished to a brilliant mirrored surface.
 The technician then loads the coin die into a machine that is computer controlled and selectively uses a laser to frost specific areas of the die.
-They also can control the density and depth of the frosting process to yield different finishes on the same coin.
+He or she also can control the density and depth of the frosting process to yield different finishes on the same coin.